Maximum-Variance-Reduction Stratification for Improved Subsampling: Simulation

-Figure~\ref{fig: log} and Figure~\ref{fig: poi} present the results for logistic regression and poisson regression, respectively.
-It can be seen that MVRS-U and MVRS-O outperform their corresponding subsampling methods (UNIF and OPT) in all cases and settings.
-The results confirm that MVRS can effectively enhance estimation efficiency for given subsampling probabilities.
-Furthermore, in some cases, the MVRS-U method even achieves better performance than the OPT method, which is the most efficient among all non-uniform subsampling methods without stratification.
-This highlights the significant efficiency gains achieved by the proposed stratification scheme.
-Additionally, the MVRS-O method achieves the best performance among all methods and all settings, indicating that combining OPT with MVRS yields the most efficient estimator.
+Figure~\ref{fig:log} displays the results for logistic regression.
+In all settings, MVRS-U and MVRS-O consistently outperform their corresponding baseline methods (UNIF and OPT), confirming that MVRS effectively enhances estimation efficiency for a given baseline subsampling distribution.
+Notably, MVRS-U surpasses OPT, the most efficient unstratified method, in some cases, which highlights the substantial efficiency gains provided by the proposed MVRS.
+In Case 3, the efficiency gain from MVRS is particularly pronounced.
+Unlike the baseline OPT method, which yields no significant improvement over the baseline UNIF, MVRS-U achieves a notable increase in estimation efficiency.
+Ultimately, MVRS-O achieves superior performance across all scenarios, indicating that combining OPT with MVRS yields the most efficient estimator.

-To further examine the performance of the proposed stratification scheme, we compare it with the optimal stratified method discussed in Section~\ref{sec:choice-strat-interv}.
-The optimal methods, denoted as optMVRS-U and optMVRS-O, are implemented by setting $k=n$ and $\Q_N(S\in A_j)=\frac{1}{n}$ for $j=1,\dots,n$, which are the most efficient schemes but require ranking the entire dataset.
-Table~\ref{tab:mse} summarizes the MSEs of the compared methods for the \textbf{Case 1} of Poisson regression model.
-The results show that the MVRSs attain performance comparable to the optimal stratified methods, indicating that the proposed stratification scheme is near-optimal while requiring substantially lower computational cost.
-In contrast, the optimal stratified methods are more time-consuming, rendering it unnecessary in practice when computational efficiency is a primary concern.
+To further evaluate the robustness of the proposed MVRS, we consider two additional scenarios: \begin{enumerate}[{Case }1:] \item Heterogeneous data.
+The covariates are generated from two different distributions: half of the covariates are generated from the normal distribution as in Case 1, and the other half are generated from a Binomial distribution $\mathbb{BIN}(1,0.5)$. \item Misspecified model.
+We generate the responses $y_i$ from a wrong model based on the covariate distribution in Case 5.
+Specifically, we adopt probit regression for the normally distributed covariates and logistic regression for the binomial covariates.
+The response generation follows a hybrid mechanism but we still use a logistic regression for estimation. \end{enumerate}

+Figure~\ref{fig:mis} presents the MSEs for Case 5 and Case 6.
+The results indicate that the proposed MVRS method maintains its effectiveness in boosting the efficiency over baseline methods in both scenarios, demonstrating its robustness to data heterogeneity and model misspecification.
+Note that under model misspecification, a true parameter no longer exists within the class of logistic regression models.
+However, the full-data estimator $\htheta_N$ remains a reasonable target because it converges to the least false limit $\theta_{KL}$, which minimizes the Kullback--Leibler divergence between the logistic regression model and the true data-generating process \citep{white1982maximum}.
+Our real-world applications in Section~\ref{sec.cas} further confirm the robustness and advantages of the proposed method in practical settings, where data distributions are often more complex than simulated scenarios and the true data-generating process is unknown.

+We also conducted simulations evaluating information-based optimal subdata selection (IBOSS) \citep{cheng2020information}.
+Because the proposed MVRS framework is specifically designed for random subsampling, these results are provided in the supplementary material.